British Aerospace HOTOL: Origins

-The ideas behind HOTOL originated from work done by British Engineer Alan Bond in the field of pre-cooled jet engines.
+The ideas behind HOTOL originated from work done by British engineer Alan Bond in the field of pre-cooled jet engines.
 Bond had specifically performed this research with the intention of producing a viable engine for powering a space launch system.
 In 1982, British Aerospace (BAe), which was Europe's principal satellite-builder, began studying a prospective new launch system with the aim of providing launch costs that were 20 per cent of the American Space Shuttle operated by NASA.
-BAe became aware of work by British engine manufacturer Rolls-Royce on a suitable engine, and soon conceived of an unmanned, fully reusable single-stage-to-orbit (SSTO) winged spaceplane as a launch vehicle.
+BAe became aware of work by British engine manufacturer Rolls-Royce on a suitable engine, and soon conceived of an uncrewed, fully reusable single-stage-to-orbit (SSTO) winged spaceplane as a launch vehicle.

-Thus, the project had soon become a joint venture between BAe and Rolls-Royce, led by John Scott-Scott and Dr Bob Parkinson.
+Thus, the project had soon become a joint venture between BAe and Rolls-Royce, led by John Scott-Scott and Bob Parkinson.
 Early on, there was an ambition to 'Europeanise' the project and to involve other nations in its development and manufacture as it was recognised that an estimated £4 billion would be needed to fund full-scale development.
 In August 1984, BAe unveiled a public display of the HOTOL satellite launcher project and released details on its proposed operations.

 In December 1984, a Department of Trade and Industry (DTI) memorandum noted that West Germany was interested in the programme, while France had adopted a critical attitude towards HOTOL, which the ministry viewed as potentially due to it being seen as a competitor to French-led projects.
-According to the Minister of Trade and Industry Geoffrey Pattie, French diplomatic pressure to gather support for its own proposed Hermes space vehicle had inadvertently generated support and interest amongst European Space Agency (ESA) members in the HOTOL project.
+According to Minister of Trade and Industry Geoffrey Pattie, French diplomatic pressure to gather support for its own proposed Hermes space vehicle had inadvertently generated support and interest amongst European Space Agency (ESA) members in the HOTOL project.
 Despite this climate of tentative interest and possible European support, there was a general attitude of reluctance within the British government to take the lead on a new space launcher.